-In January 2024, your organisation issues its standard form contract to another business (the other party) for the provision of goods and services.
+Your organisation issues its standard form contract to another business (the other party) for the provision of goods and services.

 Your standard form contract contains a clause which prohibits the other party from posting negative reviews about your organisation on social media without your permission.
 The clause also requires the other party to compensate your organisation for any losses suffered from enforcing this requirement (the contract clauses).